 Remember, there are no wrong answers.
 We want to know what the Hostinger culture means to you specifically at this point in time, and we expect different responses from different people.

-We already have some working material here to start with, but feel free to put your own perspective.
+We already have some working material here to start with, but feel free to put it in your own perspective.

 We value the things we make together.
 We’re going to set our values together.
 And we are going to achieve our goals as a team, too.
 This is our company.
 We succeed or fail together.

 The feedback we got from the team was remarkable and inspiring.
-It clearly shows that company culture derives from employees.
-Here are just a few examples what our employees think about Hostinger culture.
+It clearly showed that company culture derives from the employees.
+Here are just a few examples of what our employees think about Hostinger culture:

 “At Hostinger you will always find someone who will listen to you.
 The opinions of each and every employee are highly valued, no matter if you work in Kaunas or at home, your opinion always matters.” – Gonzalo Ramirez

-The answers were put together, analyzed and rounded up.
-This way, a clear sense of what Hostinger Company Values are was crystallized and put into words.
+The answers were put together, analyzed, and rounded up.
+This way, a clear idea of what Hostinger Company Values are was crystallized and put into words.

-At Hostinger our vision is to enable millions of people around the globe to unlock the power of Internet by giving them tools to learn, create and grow online.
+At Hostinger our vision is to enable millions of people around the globe to unlock the power of the internet by giving them tools to learn, create, and grow online.

 “One of the most important things to me is that your contribution can impact millions of people worldwide.” – Skirmantas Juraska

-We begin by defining what our customer is and then draft the product or service to it.
+We begin by defining what our customer is and then draft the product or service around them.
 The most successful businesses have a customer-first mentality ingrained into their company culture.

-Understanding your buyers’ behavior is the path to success, therefore, every employee on their first few days at the office spends some time as Customer Success agent.
+Understanding your buyers’ behavior sets the path to success.
+Therefore, every employee on their first few days at the office spends some time as a Customer Success agent.
 This way everyone gets a real feel of who they are trying to benefit.
 No matter which team you’re currently working with, you should always be asking yourself: ‘What did I do today to help our clients succeed online?’

 “Personal growth is highly encouraged which is awesome and probably the best part of being a member of Hostinger family.“ – Justas Palaima, Email Marketing

 We understand that nobody is perfect and the path to perfection is based on everyday learning.
-Hostinger fosters an open minded corporate culture at the office.
-Everyone is allowed to make mistakes as it’s then we improve the most.
-Literature, apps, software, conferences and everything else that is needed to increase the productivity and improve our processes is available at hand.
+Hostinger fosters an open-minded corporate culture in the office.
+Everyone is allowed to make mistakes as it’s when we improve the most.
+Literature, apps, software, conferences, and everything else that is needed to increase productivity and improve our processes is available at hand.
 You just have to ask.
-If you’ve decided you already know it all and there’s nothing more for you to learn, Hostinger is not for you.
+If you’ve decided you already know everything and there’s nothing more for you to learn, Hostinger is not for you.

 “We have a team of real pros.
 It’s a privilege and a pleasure to work with them.
 Become a sponge and learn from the best!” – Arnas Kazlauskas

-Outstanding workplace and remarkable work come from exceptional people.
+An outstanding workplace and remarkable work come from exceptional people.
 We invest as much money and time as it takes to find and hire the best out there.
-A huge part of our hiring process is making sure the person is perfect for the position he’s applying to and also fits in with our company culture.
+A huge part of our hiring process is making sure the person is perfect for the position they’re applying to and fits in with our company culture.
 It’s the biggest challenge yet.
-And it is challenging not only for Hostinger but for the Human Resources in general, says Karen Higginbottom in her article on biggest HR challenges in 2017.
-Our current leaders train up and coming talent and they take this role very seriously.
+Our current leaders train up-and-coming talent and they take this role very seriously.

 “We are not satisfied with good, we want to always be the best; we do not try, we do!” – Daugirdas Jankus, Head of Acquisition

 We loathe comfort zones.
 Comfort means static in our office.
-At Hostinger, we always try to push our limits and achieve more.
-It is important for our Company Culture always to move forward.
+At Hostinger we always try to push our limits and achieve more.
+It is important for our Company Culture to keep moving forward.
 To increase our productivity, we often move employees around the office, from team to team, working on different projects and constantly obtaining new skills.
-This way nobody gets too comfortable with where they are and perform to the highest standard.
+This way nobody gets too comfortable with where they are and everybody performs at the highest standard.